 Dolores Zohrab Liebmann Fund Fellowship Each program/department is limited to 1 nomination.
 Nominees must have an outstanding graduate record, must demonstrate substantial educational debt, be citizens of the United States, and pursuing a post-baccalaureate degree at the University of Minnesota.

 The Donald Baker and Earl Kuehnast Travel Scholarships honor Dr. Donald Baker's 37 years of teaching and mentoring undergraduate and graduate students in climatology at the University of Minnesota, and Earl Kuehnast's 18 years of service as adjunct faculty member and State Climatologist (with the Minnesota DNR).
 These endowment funds are provided by friends, family, and former students.
 The purpose of these funds is to further research communications and interactions with others and to provide for gaps in graduate student travel funding.
 Application deadlines will be announced each semester.
-Please include the following:
+The number and amount of the awards will depend on funds available, but will not generally exceed $800.
+Scholarships are open to all LAAS students, but those working in the atmospheric sciences will receive first priority.
+Applications should be emailed to the Directors of Graduate Study as a PDF file and should include the following:

 Dow Sustainability Innovation Student Challenge Award (SISCA): SISCA recognizes and rewards students innovation and research that encourages and promotes sustainable solutions to the world's most pressing social, economic and environmental problems.
 This competition is only open to UMN graduate and professional students and has a $10K first prize and $2.5K second prize.
 In 2013 there were 12 entries, so the odds of winning are quite high for an award of this size.
 The application deadline is 6:00 PM October 23, 2015.